Lectionary Bible Studies and Sermons

 Life indeed

-The presence of Jesus in our World is a life giving presence, but it is a presence observed by very few.
+The presence of Jesus in our world is a life-giving presence, but it is a presence observed by very few.

-Some twenty-five years ago I announced to my father that I would not be taking over the family business.
-If I remember rightly I didn't tell him very lovingly, but then I suppose few kids, wet behind the ears, are tactful about anything.
-He didn't understand why someone would give up the chance of taking up a going concern like Cox Findlayson & Co.
-When I look back on that decision I am not sure if I knew why I was giving up that chance.
-My life had been essential oils and aromatic chemicals, blending and designing.
-Although, I would have to say I enjoyed driving trucks more than learning the art of my trade.
-Youthful energy - all hormones and few brains.
+As a young man I announced to my father that I would not be taking over the family business.
+If I remember rightly I didn't tell him in a very loving way, but then I suppose few kids, wet behind the ears, are tactful about anything.
+He didn't understand why someone would give up the chance of taking up a going concern like Cox Findlayson & Co; suppliers of perfumes, essential oils and essences.

 I had decided to enter Theological college, to train for the ministry.
 Somehow I felt that my life's path lay as a minister of the Word of God.
-To this day I can't really say why I felt this way, but the hand of Jesus was in it all.
+To this day I can't really say why I felt this way, but Jesus' hand was in it all.
 And now, all these years later, I wouldn't exchange it for the power and status of my father's business.
 The business of my heavenly Father has been more to my liking.

 It has not been an easy path, for you can never satisfy all the people all the time.
 There have always been the few who have regarded me as self-deceived, and such will always be the case.
 It is no fun to see the life-giving words of Jesus fall on deaf ears.
 Even in church there are the status ridden, the hate blinded, the self deceived, the proud.
-It is easy for the words of life to be hidden behind a mantle of self-confidence, even at times the self-confidence of the person in the pulpit.
+It is easy for the words of life to be hidden behind a mantle of self-confidence, even the self-confidence of the person in the pulpit.

 Hidden in a world that rushes headlong toward oblivion, there dawns a new life-giving age.
 Like that crowd long ago in the village of Nain, our age sees the superficial, not the substantial; the prophet, not the messiah.
-To our world, the church is a useful organization for the welfare of children, the teaching of good manners, the maintenance of the moral fibre of our nation, and the visible marking of our life stages.
+To our world, the church is a useful organization for the welfare of children, the teaching of good manners, the maintenance of the moral fibre of our nation, and the visible marking of our life-stages.
 What our world doesn't recognize in the church is the gift of life itself.
 Our world rushes onward believing that a person's life is found in the abundance of their possessions and thus, too many of us leave this place, curled up, naked, and bereft of life itself.
 All that we possessed is then possessed by others.
 And as we rush forward to our doom, we share in the destruction of the very environment that maintains our species.
 The human population explodes and environmental resources deplete and the inevitable catastrophe moves closer.
 Yet, the life-giving Jesus is recognized as but a good man, a prophet maybe.
 Few see, few recognize the bondage of death, let alone the possibility of release from its captivity to eternal life.

 "The dead man sat up", all the world slept, but in the farthest corners of the cosmos there came the sound of rejoicing angels.
 "The light shines in the darkness, but the darkness has not understood it".
 In Him there is life, and that life is the light of mankind.